-Speech, Language and Communication Disability (SLCD): A disability that impacts on one or more areas of a person's ability to speak; understand
+Speech, Language and Communication Disability (SLCD):

+A disability that impacts on one or more areas of a person's ability to speak; understand what others are saying; read or write.

 Communication Access: In this report, communication access refers to what federal service providers can do to make their services accessible for people with SLCDs.